 It once served to provide a valuable service for local businesses as a meeting venue and accommodation.
 But most importantly meeting the needs of locals , tourists as well as being a destination pub for quality dining, fine wine and ales.

 Only a short lease has been offered to date, with terms offered on a ready to ‘open doors’ basis.
 We are aware that some serious investment would be needed due to the removal of key equipment and furnishings by the owner and being closed for some time now, is sadly in need of some repair and refurbishment.

 To date and despite great interest the freehold has not been offered for sale.

 There has been some interest in the pub over the last year by genuine potential lessees.
 Unfortunately and not surprisingly, none have come to fruition, due to unrealistic terms offered and a lack of willingness with the owner to negotiate.

 There is plenty of potential in this beautiful and viable pub waiting to be realised.
 That’s not just our opinion but that of some of the prospective lessees that we’ve spoken with.

-The team remains dedicated to saving our only pub from the perils of developers who think nothing of how our pub is valued by this community and put profit before people and heritage.
+The team remains dedicated to saving and restoring the White Hart Inn back to its role as a thriving pub at the heart of the community and safeguarding it from the perils of any developers who think nothing of how our pub is valued by this community and put profit before the wellbeing of people and our cherished heritage.

 So here are a few important facts from scientific studies into the importance of our rural pub:

 Pubs effectively contribute to increasing social engagement and community cohesion among residents in rural areas of England